-The Indigo Platinum Mastercard is a credit card targeted to bad credit customers as well as customers with no credit history.
+The Indigo Platinum Mastercard is a credit card targeted to bad credit customers and sometimes customers with no credit history.
 Most potential cardholders will probably be those who’ve had credit in the past and whose poor history makes it difficult to get an unsecured credit card from a major credit card issuer.

 Indigo offers a pre-qualification tool on its website that you can use to get an idea of what you might qualify for.
 While it’s a good idea to use this tool, be aware that “pre-qualify” does not mean “guarantee.”
 You could still be rejected when you actually go through with the full application.
 However, the pre-qualification will probably show you what you can expect in terms of fees & rates.